JohnHalfords/Timer-Clock-program-for-the-ESP8266/Readme.md

  - Remote reset and restart (command page)
  - The program controls 4 outputs, which are in my hardware design connected to an RF remote control, which controls my ligths in my house (controls page)
+ - Every timer statuschange (ON or OFF) can also fire a http-command, you can use it for example for webhooks or Tasmota
  - On the website you can control the outputs manually (in my case: switch the ligths on/off)
- - On the website you can configure 4 timers (Timer a - d) (timers page) Every timer has it's own ON - time and OFF -time Per time you can choose if you set the time manually or set it to SunSet or SunRise (with up to 99 minutes offset)
+ - On the website you can configure 4 timers (Timer a - d) (timers page) Every timer has it's own ON-time and OFF-time
+   Per time you can choose if you set the time manually or set it to SunSet or SunRise (with up to 99 minutes offset)

  Used Libraries: